-If you wish to pursue a business represented by Morgan & Westfield, you must first sign a non-disclosure agreement and complete a buyer profile before you receive any additional information about the business.
+If you wish to pursue a business represented by Morgan & Westfield, you must first sign a non-disclosure agreement and complete a buyer profile before you receive additional information on the business.

 Non-Disclosure Agreement (NDA)

-We require a signed non-disclosure agreement (NDA) and buyer profile before we can reveal the name, location, and details of a business.
-We cannot release any additional information regarding a company until we receive a signed NDA and a completed buyer profile.
+We require a signed non-disclosure agreement (NDA) and completed buyer profile before we can reveal the name, location, and other details of a business we represent.
+We cannot release any additional information regarding a company until we receive these.
 Please note that we do not return phone calls requesting information on a business before an NDA is signed.

-Once you make an offer, you will submit source documents to verify your financial ability to complete the transaction.
-False, inaccurate, incomplete, and misleading information will be discovered during negotiations, so it is best to be forthcoming when you complete the initial paperwork.
+Once you submit a letter of intent, you may be requested to submit source documents to verify your financial ability to complete the transaction.
+False, inaccurate, incomplete, and misleading information will be discovered during negotiations, so it’s best to be forthcoming when you complete the initial forms.

 Anyone receiving information on a business we represent must sign an NDA.
-This includes your spouse, partners, and investors.
-If you have an investor, your investor must also be approved because they will have access to confidential information on the business.
-The only exceptions are your professional advisors (e.g., CPA, attorney), who are bound by professional ethics.
+This includes your partners and any investors who will be involved in the process.
+Investors and partners must also sign and be approved on an NDA because they will have access to confidential information on the business.
+The only exceptions are your professional advisors (e.g., accountant, attorney), who are bound by professional ethics.

-We Approve Your NDA and Buyer Profile in 24-48 Business Hours
+We Approve Your NDA in 24 to 48 Business Hours

-We manually review and approve your NDA before we release any information to you on the business.
-You can expect a reply from us within 24 to 48 business hours of sending us the form.
+We manually review and approve your NDA before we release any information on the business.
+You can expect a reply from us within 24 to 48 business hours of submitting the form.

-Click One the Links Below to E-Sign the NDA:
+Click One of the Links Below to E-Sign the NDA:

 Respect the Need for Confidentiality